 The Fund intends to be a long-term investor in ETFs and does not intend to purchase and redeem creation units to take advantage of short-term arbitrage opportunities.
-However, the Fund may redeem creation units for the underlying securities (and any applicable cash) and may assemble a portfolio of the underlying securities to be used (with any required cash) to purchase creation units, if the Sub-Adviser believes that it is in the Fund's best interest to do so.
+However, the Fund may redeem creation units for the underlying securities (and any applicable cash) and may assemble a portfolio of the underlying securities to be used (with any required cash) to purchase creation units, if a Sub-Adviser believes that it is in the Fund's best interest to do so.
 The Fund's ability to redeem creation units may be limited by the 1940 Act, which provides that ETFs are not obligated to redeem shares held by the Fund in an amount exceeding 1% of their total outstanding securities during any period of less than 30 days.

-The Fund will invest in ETF shares only if the ETF is registered as an investment company under the 1940 Act (see "Investment Companies" below).
-If an ETF in which the Fund invests ceases to be a registered investment company, the Fund will dispose of the securities of the ETF.
-Furthermore, in connection with its investment in ETF shares, the Fund incurs various costs.
+In connection with its investment in ETF shares, the Fund incurs various costs.
 The Fund may also realize capital gains or losses when ETF shares are sold, and the purchase and sale of the ETF shares may generate a brokerage commission that may result in costs.
 In addition, the Fund will be subject to other fees as an investor in ETFs.
 Generally, those fees include, but are not limited to, trustee fees, operating expenses, licensing fees, registration fees and marketing expenses, each of which will be reflected in the NAV of the ETF and therefore its shares.